occrp/tech.occrp.org/blog/_posts/2017-11-21-memorious.md

 ---
 layout: post
 title: "Introducing memorious, a web crawling toolkit"
-author: Amy Guy, Friedrich Lindenberg
+author: Amy Guy and Friedrich Lindenberg
 description: >
     A Python-based web crawling and scraping framework that combines the versatility of requests/BeautifulSoup-style scraping with a robust